whg-training/statistics-course/Next_Generation_Sequencing/practicals/ngs_processing_pipeline/README.md

 to take the first few reads from each file.

-**Question.** The above command specifies a How many reads does the above command take?
+**Question.** The above command specifies a multiple of 4 lines.
+Why?
+How many reads does the above command extract?

-If you set your pipeline up right (for example using a [config file]() to list the data) then it will be easy to rerun it on the real data once you have it working.
+If you set your pipeline up right (for example using a [config file](https://snakemake.readthedocs.io/en/stable/executing/cli.html) to list the data) then it will be easy to rerun it on the real data once you have it working.

+## Getting started

+When you're ready, go the the [pipeline overview page](pipeline.md).